microsoft/fast/CONTRIBUTING.md

 * d.
 I understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.

 ## Resources
-Aspects of our open source policy have been influenced and from other well respected community projects.
+Aspects of our open source policy have been influenced from other well respected community projects.
 * [Project Governance @Node] : https://nodejs.org/en/about/governance/
 * [Contributions @Node] : https://github.com/nodejs/node/blob/master/CONTRIBUTING.md
 * [Open Source @Github] : https://github.com/blog/2039-adopting-the-open-code-of-conduct